pravega/pravega/documentation/src/docs/retention.md

 #### Enabling Consumption Based Retention on a Pravega Stream

 To enable consumption-based retention the following must hold:
-   - The stream must have a retention policy configured.
+   - The Stream must have a retention policy configured.
    - One or more reader groups reading from the Stream should be subscriber reader groups.
-   - The Controller should periodically receive acknowledgement stream cuts from the subscriber reader groups, indicating their consumption boundary in the Stream.
+   - The Controller should periodically receive acknowledgement Stream cuts from the subscriber reader groups, indicating their consumption boundary in the Stream.

 #### Creating a Subscriber Reader Group